Dreamie-TMC/MinishCapTools/README.md

 - Pressing enter with the menu open will prompt for a key press.
 The next key press will be registered as the assigned hotkey for that action.
 - Pressing the right arrow will go to the next hotkey in the list, pressing the left arrow will go back one hotkey.
 - Clicking save will save the hotkeys and close the editing UI.
 This will also re-enable other hotkeys.
+- Clicking cancel will discard any changes made to the hotkeys and close the editing UI.
+It will reload the existing hotkeys and use those instead.
+This will also re-enable other hotkeys.

 #### Shared
 - O puts the script into "Speedrun Mode" which locks you out of certain hotkeys.
-Currently is filters out opening the hotkey edit menu.
+Currently it filters out opening the hotkey edit menu.
 - M loads movie mode allowing inputs to be displayed for recordings and shows how well the movie mashes textboxes
 - C changes the background of the extension from black to blue or vice-versa